MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 Ended the CRUD functionality with some bugs in Edit mode.
 ## Day 3
 Fixed the Edit mode bug (before 9:00 am).
+Changed taskitem size to be able to show more of them (including responsiveness)
+Change how the timestamp value is shown with de idea to show how many days/hours/minutes passed since the creation of the task.
+Polished some styles.
 Plan for today:
-  · Change taskitem size to be able to show more of them (including responsiveness)
   · Refactor Home component:
     - Create a filter to show/hide tasks based on if its completed.
     - Create a sorter to sort tasks ascending/descending based on its tamestamp
-  · Change how the timestamp value is shown with de idea to show how many minutes/hours/days passed since the creation of the task.
   · Upon task completion, show how many minutes/hours/days took to complete it since its creation.
-  · If free time: Polish styles.